Recognize Employer Expectations

 Finding and performing well in a role is not all about meeting the bare requirements of the job.
 Below are some of the most sought-after skills, traits and ethics that employers seek from applicants and employees.

-- 2A positive personality.This trait can show an employer that you can make the best out of difficult situations.
-It's also an important indicator that you can work well in a team.Advertisement
+- 2This trait can show an employer that you can make the best out of difficult situations.
+It's also an important indicator that you can work well in a team.A positive personality.Advertisement

 Specific Expectations In The Workplace